jacobbergdahl/limopola/README.md

 To set up a local LLM, follow these steps:

 1. Download an LLM from HuggingFace.
-I recommend downloading [this model](https://huggingface.co/TheBloke/dolphin-2.6-mistral-7B-dpo-laser-GGUF/blob/main/dolphin-2.6-mistral-7b-dpo-laser.Q4_K_M.gguf).
+You can download a recommended model by simply running `npm run install-local-llm`.
+If you want to download an LLM manually, then I recommend downloading [this model](https://huggingface.co/TheBloke/dolphin-2.6-mistral-7B-dpo-laser-GGUF/blob/main/dolphin-2.6-mistral-7b-dpo-laser.Q4_K_M.gguf).
 If you want to download a different model, I recommend downloading a 7B version with the `gguf` extension from [TheBloke](https://huggingface.co/TheBloke?search_models=GGUF).
-Place the model in the `models/` folder.
+Place the model in the `models/` folder (this is done automatically by the `install-local-llm` script).
 2. Validate the model by running `npm run validate-local-llm`.
 Try saying "Hello" just to check that you get a reasonable output.
-3. Run `npm i` and `npm run dev`, and then select `local-llama` in the left sidebar, and start interacting with the model.
+3. Run `npm i` and `npm run local`.
+If it's not already selected by default, then `local-llm` in the left sidebar, and start interacting with the model.

 #### Troubleshooting the local LLM